Top C# Interview Questions

 C#RecordAssignmentCopying

-- Shallow Copy: Copies top-level fields, references remain shared.
+- Assignment: Copies the reference (same object). - Shallow Copy: Copies top-level fields, references remain shared. - Deep Copy: Copies all fields and nested objects.
+Example:

 record Person(string Name);